philipmw/my-synthetics-canaries/README.md

-# schreckski.com canary

-This canary exists to notify me if anything happens to https://schreckski.com, which I run for my friend.
+# My Synthetics canaries #

+This is a CDK package that sets up several canaries for web properties I own and manage.
+The canaries will notify me if these properties go down or break.

 I use AWS CloudWatch Synthetics as my canary technology, and AWS CDK for deployment.